lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup (for Kotlin).md

 ![](../../../../../img/intellij/trust_gradle_project.png)

 Once the repository is imported as a Gradle project, you will see a Gradle tab on the right.

-You may see a message saying that Gradle project indexing is in progress at the bottom.
-Indexing may take a few minutes.

 Once the indexing finishes, you can expand the Gradle project and see the set of Tasks.